 Readiness and Finances

-The Burke-Gilman Multimodal Connector (BGMC) will begin construction of early coordinated work in late 2013 and anticipates early obligation of TIGER V funds in the first quarter of 2014.
-We have absolute confidence in the ability of the project to obligate TIGER V prior to the USDOT priority obligation date of June 30, 2014 and obligation cutoff date of September 30, 2014.
-All necessary local approvals have been secured and the steps required to secure a Documented Categorical Exclusion under NEPA have all been taken with confirmation anticipated prior to award.
+The BGC will begin construction of Phase Two work February 2015 and anticipates early obligation of TIGER funds in the fourth quarter of 2014.
+We have absolute confidence in the ability of the project to obligate TIGER funds prior to the USDOT priority obligation date of June 30, 2016 and obligation cutoff date of September 30, 2016.
+All necessary local approvals have been secured and the documentation required to secure a Documented Categorical Exclusion under NEPA has been completed and is ready for formal review and approval upon award of funds.
+Inclusion of the project in the Regional Transportation Improvement Program (TIP), and the Washington Statewide Transportation Improvement Program (STIP) is assured by our regional MPO, Puget Sound Regional Council, in their letter of support.
+As a matter of state and regional policy, final NEPA documentation cannot be formally approved by the Washington State Department of Transportation (WSDOT) until funds are awarded and the project is placed on the STIP.

-Recognizing that the BGMC includes a suite of innovative design treatments, the UW recently constructed a demonstration section of the new trail design to provide opportunities for the design team, reviewing and approving bodies, and the general public to both experience the new treatments as users and to observe interactions with the infrastructure to ensure it achieves the desired behavioral outcomes.
-Expert and citizen feedback from the demonstration section has been incorporated into the final design effort for the coordinated early work and final project design.
+Recognizing that the BGC includes a suite of innovative design treatments, the UW recently constructed a demonstration section of the new trail design to provide opportunities for the design team, reviewing and approving bodies, and the general public to both experience the new treatments as users and to observe interactions with the infrastructure to ensure it achieves the desired behavioral outcomes.
+Expert and citizen feedback from the demonstration section has been incorporated into the final project design.

-These extensive design and review processes were intended to ensure that the BGMC would not encounter technical complications that could adversely impact obligation or construction timelines.
+These extensive design and review processes were intended to ensure that the BGC would not encounter technical complications that could adversely impact obligation or construction timelines.
 The UW is confident that all technical issues have been identified and mitigated through its robust internal, partner and public processes.
+A detailed statement of work is included on pages two and three as a Detailed List of Improvements.

 The cost estimate has been developed by the design team and independently reviewed by UW estimators.
-The UW has incorporated cost escalation and contingencies appropriate to the current level of design, has a projected eight-month construction cushion and has secured additional insurance reserves beyond the contingency funds to mitigate any budget risks.
+The UW has incorporated cost escalation and contingencies appropriate to the current level of design, and has additional reserves beyond the contingency funds to mitigate any budget risks.

-This $12 million TIGER V grant request represents the final funding for the BGMC, allowing the UW to proceed with construction.
 All UW funds identified in the project funding plan are in hand and have been transferred to the project budget.
 Contingency reserves in the event of withdrawal by a funding partner are designated in the appropriate operating budget.
-The recipient has net assets in excess of $5.5 billion and a demonstrated capability in managing grants, currently managing over $1 billion in grant-funded research each year.
+The recipient has net assets in excess of $5.5 billion and a demonstrated capability in managing grants, currently managing over $1 billion in grant-funded research each year (http://goo.gl/Qet5o).
 The UW’s substantial scale and extraordinary historical performance in the administration of federal grants should give USDOT confidence in the ability of the recipient to successfully carry out the contracted work.

 All pre-construction activities will be complete and grant funding awarded will be obligated no later than June 30, 2014.
 The BGMC includes early coordinated construction, expected to begin within three months of the anticipated award date.